noashavit/noas-text2voice/README.md

 <img width="80" height="80" alt="noas-icon" src="https://github.com/user-attachments/assets/e71f9c41-a674-4fed-8676-d6704529d2b4" />

 # Bookmark to audiobook with text-to-voice
-An agent to help you get to all those "Read later" items using free tools.
+An agent to help you get to all those "read later" items using free tools.

 Automatically converts new bookmarks you save to Raindrop.io into an MP3 audiobook and emails it to you.
 The agent runs every 5 mins and batches audiobooks based on the bookmarks added in a 30 mins window.
 It then emails the audiofile to you.
 Totally hands free.